 Browning Ossett took the 2017 Division Two National team title with an emphatic performance on the prolific Aire and Calder Canal.
 In the Ossett team that day was young Kayleigh Smith (pictured at the top of the page) who, best we know, is the first-ever female to win a divisional National team gold medal.
 For good measure Kayleigh, who went on to win the bronze medal in the 2019 World Championships, also kept her husband-to-be, Adam Dowd, out of the team in 2017.
 It was a selectorial decision that I am sure he took with good grace.

 Growing in popularity

 The young ladies of Dawley (pictured), ably coached by Jon Portman, set a record in 2019 being the first all-female team to take part in the Angling Trust Junior National Championships.
-Doubtless there will be all-girl teams of four lining the banks in the 2020 Angling Direct National Cadet and Junior Championships.
-In 2019 no fewer than 34% of participants were female.
+Both the 2020 and 2021 national celebrations of young people and fishing attracted a 25% female attendance, which in 2021 equated to 50 or so anglers.

 Ladies who coach

-Nuala Gray, one of our growing army of female Let’s Fish! coaches has an ambition.
-She wants to see an all-female Let’s Fish! coaching team compete in the Division Two National sometime soon.
-It could happen as early as the 2022 event, which is provisionally scheduled to be held on the Grand Union around Tring.
+Nuala Gray, one of our growing army of excellent female Let’s Fish! coaches has an ambition.
+She wants to make angling history and see an all-female Let’s Fish! coaching team compete in the Angling Trust Division Two National in the 2022 event on the Warwickshire Avon.
+Nuala has stepped up to captain the team and is quietly confident that 10 anglers will put their names forward.
 Wouldn’t that be a fitting tribute to the likes of Mrs Poole?